agibsonsw/PrintHtml/readme.md

 - agibsonsw: Original idea and algorithm for the plugin
 - Paul Boddie: Desktop module for open files in web browser cross platform

+# Version 0.1.1
+- Fix status returnd as None for Windows

 # Version 0.1.0
 - Initial release